bunsen32/jsspeccy-alt/README.md

 This is a personal project, created for my own enjoyment, and my act of publishing the code does not come with any commitment to provide technical support or assistance.
 I'm always happy to hear of other people getting similar enjoyment from hacking on the code, and pull requests are welcome, but I can't promise to review them or shepherd them into an "official" release on any sort of timescale.
 Managing external contributions is often the point at which a "fun" project stops being fun.
 If there's a feature you need in the project - feel free to fork.

+\[These are Matt Westcott’s words… but the same applies to me, and to this fork!\]

 ## Embedding

 JSSpeccy 3 is designed with embedding in mind.
-To include it in your own site, download [a release archive](https://github.com/gasman/jsspeccy3/releases) and copy the contents of the `jsspeccy` folder somewhere web-accessible.
+To include it in your own site, download [a release archive](https://github.com/bunsen32/jsspeccy-alt/releases) and copy the contents of the `jsspeccy` folder somewhere web-accessible.
 Be sure to keep the .js and .wasm files and the subdirectories in the same place relative to jsspeccy.js.

 In the `<head>` of your HTML page, include the tag